Thank you! Your submission has been received!

 The Pivot: Build trust before you lead change.

-But systems, scripts, and strategies won’t work if your team doesn’t trust the leader behind them.
-Every interaction with your staff is either a deposit (praise, listening, support) or a withdrawal (criticism, correction, more work).
+Over the past nine days, you’ve done the internal work — resetting your pace, your presence, your patterns.
+Now we start the next layer: shifting the culture.
+But systems and scripts won’t work if your team doesn’t trust the leader behind them.
+Every interaction is either a deposit (praise, listening, support) or a withdrawal (criticism, correction, more work).

-The Lesson: Trust is built in the small moments
+The lesson: trust is built in the small moments

-Today, aim to make 3 deposits for every 1 withdrawal with each staff member.
+Today, aim for three deposits for every one withdrawal with each staff member.
+What counts as a deposit?

 Start noticing these moments.
 Trust is built through attention.